steltenpower/PowerGists/README.md

 Electronic Notebooks:
 =====================
 Shared on-line documents in which writers and 'programming analysts' can cooperate.
-Reproducibility through:
+Effectiveness and reproducibility through:
+- Tighter feedback loop between people with different focus (tech-savvy or not, researchers and supporters, codecheckers/reviewers and communicators)
+- Less manual copy-paste between different applications.
 - No, or less, install (differences).
 Possible within security context of data.
-- Less manual copy-paste between different applications.
-- Tighter feedback loop between people with different focus (tech-savvy or not, researchers and supporters, codecheckers/reviewers and communicators)
 - Backend can run on High Performance Computing (HPC) too.
 - [Jupyter](https://www.youtube.com/watch?v=eJDxcR1V7Qg) is probably the most popular and has many derivatives.
 Others are Rnotebook(Rstudio) and ObservableHQ.
 - For different contexts it is possible to view a conversion to a different format: static Word/PDF, stand-alone interactive HTML, fully-fledged but non-editable.